-Alas, according to recent research by Professors Crocker Liu and David Yermack, "Future company performance deteriorates when CEOs acquire extremely large or costly mansions and estates."
+Alas, according to recent research by professors Crocker Liu and David Yermack, "Future company performance deteriorates when CEOs acquire extremely large or costly mansions and estates."
 Why?
 Because it signals entrenchment -- a fat cat ready to rest on his laurels.

 Not that there's anything wrong with that

 While richly rewarded CEOs have come under fire of late, far be it from me to begrudge someone the opportunity to live large.
-Rather, the reason I find the Liu/Yermack study so interesting is that identifying engaged leadership is one of the best ways for individual investors to buy into best-performing stocks of the next decade or more.
+Rather, the reason I find the Liu/Yermack study so interesting is that identifying engaged leadership is one of the best ways for individual investors to buy into the best-performing stocks of the next decade or more.